NANASHI0X74/ideas/personal-slash-misc stuff/quoteable one-liners.md

 ## ...but by Carl G. Jung (relayed by another author)
 - God is both the annihilating fire and an indescribable grace
 - All that we call good is always balanced by an equally substantial evil.
+- Evil cannot be argued to have come from man

 Stupid thought-logfile stuff